dan-fritchman/sun-noe/README.md

 * Some indication of if/ when you hit up an "invalid player" page
 * Read-only status (so we don't have to publish the editable sheet)
 * Auto/ scheduled ping'ing (so far I still hit "send to all" manually)
+* Getting someone else to make it, instead of me.

 etc, etc